USDA FoodKeeper – Cold Storage Guidelines

 To determine if shark fin has gone bad, look for any signs of discoloration or mold on the surface.
 A foul or fishy odor is a clear indicator of spoilage.
 The texture should be firm and not slimy or mushy.

 Consuming shark fin can pose foodborne illness risks due to potential contamination with bacteria such as Salmonella and Vibrio.
-To prevent illness, it is crucial to ensure proper cleaning and cooking practices are followed.
+To reduce the risk of foodborne illness, it is crucial to ensure proper cleaning and cooking practices are followed.
 High-risk scenarios include consuming undercooked or improperly handled shark fin dishes.

 For optimal storage, shark fin should be kept in a cool, dry place away from direct sunlight.
 It is recommended to store shark fin in an airtight container to prevent moisture absorption and maintain its quality.
 To enhance flavor, some experts suggest briefly toasting the shark fin before using it in dishes.